 For instance, one bureau may have information that is not collected by the other two — which can affect all three of your credit scores.
 Or, perhaps the credit bureaus use different scoring models with different credit score scales — which can also affect your credit score and the range in which it falls.
 As a result, it’s important to know the differences, as well as how your credit reports can vary from bureau to bureau.

 Learning about how credit bureaus work can actually help you better understand your overall credit.
 While the bureaus are often lumped together, they are actually separate companies competing for the same business from consumers.
 So how do credit bureaus work, where they get your information, and how should you go about handling any inaccuracies you may find on your report.

-As you can see, regardless of age, those who are aware of the credit bureaus have higher credit scores across the board.
-And, given the importance of your credit score and how it impacts your everyday life, any chance to improve your credit score should be welcome.
+Given the importance of your credit score and how it impacts your everyday life, any chance to improve your credit score should be welcome.

 What does a credit bureau do?

 A credit bureau uses the info gathered on you to build and generate your credit report.
 They may also use this information to calculate your credit score.
 These reports can be used by lenders when considering whether or not to extend credit to you.
 As a consumer, credit bureaus are federally mandated to provide a copy of your credit report at no cost once per year.

 The data that the bureaus collect can come from a number of different sources:

 →Information that gets shared among the bureaus